Help in a short-term crisis

-Once the scheme fund has been exhausted for the respective financial year, there will be no further awards.
+The scheme is funded on an annual basis and once the fund has been exhausted for that financial year, there will be no further awards.

 The scheme is purely discretionary and people have no statutory right to an award.

 For more details on how the scheme is operated, look at the Local Welfare Provision policy.

 The Council's Benefit Service administers the Local Welfare Provision payments that enable the Council to provide financial support for vulnerable people in the city who find themselves in financial crisis.

 There are 2 types of payment made from this provision:

 - Crisis payments are made to citizens to meet their needs for subsistence in terms of essential food and or clothing.